Insurance - General

 A. Redress will assess the cases that are submitted for individual coverage.

-Q. What does it cost to obtain a RATE insurance quote?
+Q. What does it cost to obtain a LEI quote?

 A. Nothing.
 There is no application fee, and all premiums are deferred to the conclusion of the matter and only payable should your client win their case.